 Anesthesiologists remind us that anesthesia is not only about putting people to sleep.
 Equally importantly, they should wake up again.
 Anesthesia errors generally fall into two categories:

-- Failing to give a patient enough anesthesia, with the result that the person feels pain during surgery, OR:
+- Failing to give a patient enough anesthesia, with the result that the person feels pain during surgery.

 - Giving a patient too much anesthesia — sometimes resulting in coma, brain damage or other negative outcomes.